sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Hello-World.md

 The ratio will be $$ 1:1 $$.

 Now to take this question further, you use $$n$$ fair dice and stop rolling when you get an even number.
-What would be the expected ratio of the sum of even numbers obtained to the sum of odd numbers obtained ?
+What would be the expected ratio of the sum of even numbers to the sum of odd numbers obtained ?